 Fairly normal lineup.
 You don't get any value out of offensive flasks, so you can go full defensive.
 As usual, you want bleed and freeze immunity.
-Curse immunity is less of a priority due to our 100% reduced curse effect (which does not make you curse immune, since map mod curses have increased curse effect).
-The last flask suffix is flexible, but I like shock immunity.
+The other two sufffixes are flexible depending on your needs, but I'd recommend increased armour and shock immunity.

 The Writhing Jar sounds great in theory for summoning sentinels against bosses, but in practice your other minions tend to kill the worms before you can, so it's not very helpful.